NexPlayer/Android-SDK/advanced.md

 Setting any of the streams to -2 will disable it or turn it off.
 There are some restrictions though when using this setting:

 - The content must include both audio and video.
-This means it is not possible to set all of the parameters (iAudioStreamId,iTextStreamId,iVideoStreamId,iVideoCustomAttrId) equal to -2 at once.
+This means it is not possible to set all of the parameters (iAudioStreamId, iTextStreamId, iVideoStreamId, iVideoCustomAttrId) equal to -2 at once.
 - If the player goes into the background, the UImustcall video off (setiVideoStreamId= -2) immediately to provide the audio only stream while the player is in the background.

 > **Note** To make it possible for an application to switch content tracks while in the background, it is necessary to make the Application Activity a service and it is recommended that the service be registered with the Android operating system to help ensure it won’t be closed when device resources are managed.